HEBREWS 3:1-4:13 (web)

 vs 4:1-13 What is the allegorical equivalent of "rest" for the Christian?

-vs 4:11 How can one "?
-Isn't "making effort" contrary to the idea of "rest"?
+vs 4:11 How can one make every effort to enter that rest if "making effort" is contrary to the idea of "rest"?

 (Xref Heb 6:12 "That ye be not slothful, but followers of them who through faith and patience inherit the promises."